 I also have continued interest in small finds, particularly those of the Roman, Early Medieval, and Medieval periods.

-While I am interested very broadly in frontier societies, my geographic focus has been Britain, particularly focusing on the provincial Roman and Early Medieval and Anglo-Saxon archaeology.
+While I am interested very broadly in frontier societies, my geographic focus has been Britain, particularly focusing on the provincial Roman and Early Medieval (incl.
+Anglo-Saxon) archaeology.

-I am leading the Frontiers of the Roman Empire Digital Humanities Initiative (FREDHI), that is developing cutting-edge digital research tools using Hadrian's Wall and other Roman frontiers as the focus of this research.
+I am leading the Frontiers of the Roman Empire Digital Humanities Initiative (FREDHI), which is developing cutting-edge digital research tools using Hadrian's Wall and other Roman frontiers as the focus of this research.

 Burial in Early Bernicia